 To mount a servo motor, set includeHub to false, set shaftDiameter so that the hole will accommodate the servo horn screw and any bit that protrudes from the top of the servo horn.
 Then set the servoHoleDiameter to the size of your mounting hardware, and set servoHoleDistance1 and servoHoleDistance2 to the total distance between mounting holes on your servo (not the distance from the center).
 These sets of mounting holes will be rendered at 90 degree angles from one another.
 If you only want one set of holes, set one of the values to zero.
 Adjust the angle of all the holes to avoid openings in your wheel design if necessary using servoArmRotation.

-Highly Configurable Wheel (One Wheel To Rule Them All) by CodeCreations is licensed under the Attribution - Non-Commercial - Share Alike license.
+Highly Configurable Wheel (One Wheel To Rule Them All) by CodeCreations is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 What does this mean?